-There is increasing nervousness about booking flights and holidays as we approach Brexit on 29 March without a deal.
+There is increasing nervousness about booking flights and holidays as we approach Brexit on 29 March or 12 April without a deal.
 Should you still book?

 Q: Can I confidently book a flight for after Brexit?